 Bandwidth values discovered for the interface will be 'pushed down' to all classes on that interface, unless they are overridden by specific shapers on the class itself.

-The Highlight GUI indicates on the Details pag whether the bandwidth being used is autodiscovered by putting '(Auto)' after the bandwidth details in the title bar.
+The Highlight GUI indicates on the Details page whether the bandwidth being used is autodiscovered by putting '(Auto)' after the bandwidth details in the title bar.

 Once selected, the current bandwidth settings for the circuit are copied to a storage area so that they can be restored in future if autodiscovery is removed.

-When a bandwidth is autodiscovered and changed in the Tree, Highlight will write an event to the Audit log to the effect of "Autodetected - changed from 20 Mb to 12 Mb".
+When a bandwidth is autodiscovered and changed in the Tree, Highlight will write an Update bandwidth event to the Audit log to the effect of "Changed from '8kb' and '8kb' to '8.123733Mb' and '1.216Mb'(auto)".